zaproxy/zaproxy-website/site/content/faq/somethings-not-working-what-should-i-do.md

 Look in the zap.log file to see if any errors have been logged.
-This is either in the directory you specified via the '-dir' [command line](/docs/desktop/cmdline/) option or in the [default directory](/faq/what-is-the-default-directory-that-zap-uses/) if you didnt specify one.
+This is either in the directory you specified via the '-dir' [command line](/docs/desktop/cmdline/) option or in the [default directory](/faq/what-is-the-default-directory-that-zap-uses/) if you didn't specify one.

 If there are error messages that appear to indicate a Java memory problem then try increasing the memory available via the [JVM options](/docs/desktop/ui/dialogs/options/jvm/).